Yarintop/Yarintop/README.md

 ### My name is `Yarin London`.

-📚 Software Engineering at Afeka.

-I'm a Software Engineere, who likes music (have been playing guitar for about 10 years), video games, anime and enthusiastic about technology, but really lazy.
+I'm a Software Engineer, who likes music (have been playing guitar for about 10 years), video games, anime and enthusiastic about technology.
 `¯\_(ツ)_/¯`

 ### Skills: